EnzoMartin/natural-cycles-code-test/README.md

 ## Production consideration

+Current implementation is "goodly" (good enough) production ready, with some caveats:
+- Admin login is handled via env vars
+- Data updates are only noticeable on page reload
+- No data sanitization
+- No pagination, sorting, filtering

 The following are a list of some of the features/changes that should be considered to run this as a production service:

 - Use a proper administrator authentication method against a database with bcrypt encrypted passwords